Pr0xyG33k/11_Discord_Bots_Collection/README.md

 - **Python:** Version 3.6 or higher
 - **Discord.py :** Python library for the Discord API
 - **Other dependencies:** Check the `requirements.txt` file for other necessary libraries.
+- **Developer Portal:** Create a new application, and then turn it into a bot by navigating to the "Bot" section of your application.
+You can name your bot and generate a token necessary for authentication.
+- **Development Environment:** Using a code editor optimized for Python, such as Visual Studio Code, can significantly enhance your development experience.

 <!-- USAGE -->
 <h2>usage</h2>